 You can output a list of these links, which you can then upload to Google as a ‘disavow’ file (this asks Google to ignore them when ranking websites).

-However, not all SEO professionals think that these sort of link spam identification tools are actually that helpful, and that a more manual approach to identifying poor-quality links works better.
+However, not all SEO professionals think that these sorts of link spam identification tools are actually that helpful, and that a more manual approach to identifying poor-quality links works better.

 So, although some users may find Semrush’s toxic link tool useful in highlighting suspicious backlinks, I wouldn’t really view SpyFu’s omission of a similar tool as a key reason to choose Semrush instead.